 Information Technology Director Matthew Balogh

 has been an employee of the Hernando County Sheriff's Office since 2002.
-He has held several positions in the Information Technology section including Computer Technician, Network Support Technician and Network Administrator.
+He has held several positions in the Information Technology Section including Computer Technician, Network Support Technician and Network Administrator.
 He became the agency's Director of Information Technology in 2012.
-He received an associate's degree in Information Technology Computer Network Systems from ITT Technical Institute in 2002 and a bachelor's degree in Management from Hodges University in 2010.
-He also has several IT certifications including MCSE and CCNA.
+He received an associate degree in information technology computer network systems from ITT Technical Institute in 2002 and a bachelor's degree in management from Hodges University in 2010.
+In 2018 Director Balogh achieved certification as a Government Chief Information Officer and he holds several IT certifications including MCSE and CCNA.
 Matthew strives to implement new technology that benefits the core goals of the Hernando County Sheriff's Office.
-The Hernando County Sheriff's Office IT section is an 8-member team that is responsible for maintaining the mission critical systems of the Sheriff's Office.
-Some of the many systems the team maintains include the following:
+The Sheriff's Office IT Section is an 8-member team that is responsible for maintaining the mission critical systems of the Sheriff's Office.
+Some of the many systems the team maintains include:

 Communications Director Steven Porter

 joined the Hernando County Sheriff's Office in 1991 and manages the E9-1-1 Consolidated Communications Center and the Central Records unit.
 Mr. Porter began his career with the Sheriff's Office as a call-taker, a communications supervisor, a communications manager and was promoted to the Director of the Communications Section in December of 2016.
 He holds numerous certifications and is the liaison between the Hernando County Sheriff's Office and the Florida Department of Law Enforcement.
 In March of 2015, Mr. Porter was appointed the E9-1-1 Coordinator for Hernando County.